Email Marketing: The Inbox Goldmine You’re Probably Ignoring

 Examples of Stellar Newsletters

 Marie Forleo: Her emails are upbeat, clear, and action-oriented.
-I learned everything I know about emails from her class, <a”href=”https://www.marieforleo.com/the-copy-cure”>The Copy Curewhich I highly recommend if you love to write, like me.
+I learned everything I know about emails from her class, The Copy Cure which I highly recommend if you love to write, like me.
 She makes it easy to absorb her message and always includes a compelling call-to-action (CTA).

 Domino’s Pizza: Their emails are longer but cleverly segmented into bite-sized nuggets of info—think clickable deals, mouth-watering visuals, and timely promotions.